BUYERS BEWARE: READ THE FOLLOWING TO UNDERSTAND TIMBER FLOORING

 OXIDATION: ALSO KNOW AS COLOUR CHANGE: This is what makes timber unique, again all timber ages and oxides, this process is a natural process and darkens the timber when the timber has been exposed to the environment such as air/light, oxidation is an ongoing process and cannot be stopped, even smoked or stained product will oxidise and change colour. (see how to care for your floors-maintenance.

-CAUTION: If you as a consumer are concerned about colour /grain variation then you need to call your supplier immediately to identify your concerns, as timber is a natural product, as a supplier we cannot remove random boards because they do not suit you, we have to deal with what nature has given us to work with, of course if the board has a recognised defect then we would not install that board Batches and locations also affect the overall appearance of timber, such as Spotted Gum (Queensland) which is much darker than Spotted Gum from New South Wales, Oak from Russian, has a much more consistent grain when compared to Oak from France/Belgium or China.
+CAUTION: If you as a consumer are concerned about colour /grain variation then you need to call your supplier immediately to identify your concerns, as timber is a natural product, as a supplier we cannot remove random boards because they do not suit you, we have to deal with what nature has given us to work with, of course if the board has a recognised defect then we would not install that board Batches and locations also affect the overall appearance of timber, such as Spotted Gum (Queensland) which is much darker than Spotted Gum from New South Wales, has a much more consistent grain when compared to Oak from France/Belgium or China.

 TIMBER FLOORS: also require more maintenance, especially in hot humid climates the Environment can and will affect your floors, it is Important that you maintain the Relative Humidity within NORMAL ENVIRONMENTAL CONDITIONS: This means that both heating & ventilation systems must be constructed to maintain a relative humidity level between 40% and 60% in the air all year round.